microsoft/semantic-kernel/docs/decisions/005-support-multiple-named-args-in-template-function-calls.md

 ```

-* Allow whitespace before and after equals sign for named args because spaces are also ignored within curly braces.
+* Don't allow whitespace before and after equals sign for named args because without commas, differentiating between arguments becomes more difficult to read.
-* Arg values are allowed to be defined as strings or variables, e.g.
+* Arg values are allowed to be defined as strings or variables ONLY, e.g.

 ```handlebars
 {{MyFunction street=$street zip="98123" city='Seattle'}}